 Investigating The Mechanism Of Action Of Herbal Medicine – And Why It’s So Important

 Herbal medicine has enjoyed a boost in popularity in recent years.
 As more and more mainstream hospitals and medical centers embrace integrative medicine and its use of herbal medicines, word spreads and awareness grows.
-This is good and bad; and it’s the reason the mechanism of action of herbal medicine is so important.
+This is good and bad; it’s the reason the mechanism of action of herbal medicine is so important.

 It’s good for the immense benefits herbal medicines can provide without the side effects.

 The bad has to do with a growing demand and the importance of quality.
 Poor quality products will not help a patient (which is most important), but they also won’t help promote the real value of herbal medicine either.

 This is what makes mechanism of action so important for herbal medicine – and the health and well-being of patients too.

 The phrase “mechanism of action” in pharmacology refers to the way a substance causes its pharmacological effect.
 In herbal medicine, mechanism of action identifies the compounds that produce the effect and explains how they do it.

 - It establishes the herb as having pharmacological properties.